 Insight conducted an evaluation of two Washington State programs: the Maternal Substance Abuse Screening Initiative for Providers and the Perinatal Partnership Against Domestic Violence Training Program.
 Together, these programs were designed to train and educate healthcare providers to effectively screen for, identify, and provide effective interventions for pregnant women with tobacco, alcohol, and/or drug use problems and those who are victims of domestic violence.
 Study topics examined provider attitudes related to their (1) perceptions of the importance of screening during pregnancy, (2) motivation for screening, (3) level of screening, (4) awareness of information and resources in Washington State, (5) strategies for increasing and improving provider screening, and (6) effectiveness of strategies to influence a change in practice.

-As part of this evaluation, Insight employed:
+As part of this evaluation, Insight conducted—

 - A survey of obstetric providers to identify the range and types of screening practices

-- Discussion groups with the medical community to provide recommendations on how the Washington State Department of Health (DOH) can improve providers’ skill and effectiveness in screening for substance abuse, tobacco use, and domestic violence
+- Discussion groups with the medical community to provide recommendations on how the Washington State Department of Health (DOH) could improve providers’ skill and effectiveness in screening for substance abuse, tobacco use, and domestic violence

-- A final report entitled “Prenatal Screening for Substance Abuse, Tobacco, and Domestic Violence: Assessing Effective Strategies for Improving Screening and Intervention” (February 2004)
+- Final report, Prenatal Screening for Substance Abuse, Tobacco, and Domestic Violence: Assessing Effective Strategies for Improving Screening and Intervention (2004)

-- “Prenatal Screening for Substance Use and Violence: Findings From Physician Focus Groups” (Maternal and Child Health Journal, 2006)
+- Article, Prenatal Screening for Substance Use and Violence: Findings From Physician Focus Groups (Maternal and Child Health Journal, 2006)

-- “Domestic Violence and Pregnancy Fact Sheet” (Washington State DOH, June 2004)
+- Fact sheet, Domestic Violence and Pregnancy Fact Sheet (Washington State DOH, 2004)